aerickt/steno-dictionaries/README.md

  - `TPE/HREUS/TEU`
  - `TPE/HREU/SEU/TEU`

-You'll notice that in the first outline, the second "i" was dropped as it is unstressed.
+Notice that in the first outline, the second "i" was dropped as it is unstressed.
 The second outline is not recommended as it uses an extra stroke, making it slower to write.

 Furthermore, entries with strokes that take the shape of `EU/TEU` are not necessarily complete as I may have been too tired or lazy when trying to add these in.
 Thus, try to not use an extra stroke when it comes to `TEU`.